icon-bg

 Pros Cons

 Choosing a definite winner and naming the best software for monitoring the local network is difficult.
-But we are of an opinion that our Network Olympus product has many advantages and a very low entry threshold, since it doesn’t require any special training in order to start working with it.
-In addition, you won’t find in it the typical disadvantages of open-source solutions, such as the lack of updates and poor compatibility (either with the OS or with hardware).
-And so, thanks to this solution, you’ll be able to monitor all the events occurring within your LAN and react to them in a timely manner.
+However, Network Olympus has many advantages and a very low entry threshold since it doesn’t require any special training in order to get start working with it.
+In addition, you won’t find the typical disadvantages of open-source solutions in it, such as the lack of updates and poor compatibility (either with the OS or with hardware).
+Thanks to this solution you’ll be able to monitor all of the events occurring within your LAN and then react to them in a timely manner.